The Hyper-Independence Of a Woman with Too Much Masculine Energy

 “The meeting of two personalities is like the contact of two chemical substances.” — Carl Jung

-When balance is lost internally, relationships often mirror that imbalance externally.
+When balance is lost internally, relationships mirror that imbalance externally.

-Research on gendered behavior patterns also shows that social expectations strongly shape emotional coping styles1.
+Research on gendered behaviour patterns also shows that social expectations strongly shape emotional coping styles1.

 Women develop strong masculine energy as a psychological response to responsibility, trauma, independence pressure, or environments where emotional vulnerability is felt to be unsafe.